RF-KeyTA/KeyTA/src/keyta/tests/sequences/features.md

 - Steps can be:
   - Added: saved automatically
-  - Deleted: redirect to the Parameters tab
+  - Deleted: redirect to the Steps tab
   - Sorted: saved automatically

-- Only keywords from the imported libraries can be chosen
+- Only actions from the window can be called

 - If a step has no parameters the Values icon is shown in order to define a return value
 - If a step has missing parameters the Values icon is pink

-### Keyword Call
+#### Keyword Call

-Fields: Documentation, Condition (optional)

-- The link to the documentation works
-- The condition can be set and unset

 Inlines: Parameters (if applicable), Return values